Heavy-Traffic Insensitive Bounds for Weighted Proportionally Fair Bandwidth Sharing Policies

 In the above work \cite{KanKelLee_09} and \cite{YeYao_12}, the convergence of the scaled systems to the diffusion process is shown over finite time intervals.
-To establish that the stationary distribution of the original system can be approximated by the stationary distribution of the diffusion process, a so-called \emph{interchange-of-limits} argument is required. \citet{ShaTsiZho_14} and \citet{YeYao_16} proved the interchange-of-limits for the diffusion approximations in \cite{KanKelLee_09} under the local traffic assumption and in \cite{YeYao_12} under the full-rank assumption, respectively. \end{sloppypar}
+To establish that the stationary distribution of the original system can be approximated by the stationary distribution of the diffusion process, a so-called \emph{interchange-of-limits} argument is required. \citet{ShaTsiZho_14} and \citet{YeYao_16} proved the interchange-of-limits for the diffusion approximations in \cite{KanKelLee_09} under the local traffic assumption and in \cite{YeYao_12} under the full-rank assumption, respectively.

-A question that is of importance both in theory and in practice is whether the stationary distribution of the numbers of files under the weighted proportionally fair policy is \emph{insensitive}, where insensitivity means no dependence on the forms of the file size distributions except for their means.
-Insensitivity is a highly desirable property since file size distributions in practice may not be exponential, and they may change over time with the evolution of application scenarios.
-For the proportionally fair policy where all the weights are equal, \citet{Mas_07} showed the stability of the system under phase-type file size distributions, and \citet{PagTanFer_12} showed the stability of a fluid limit of the system under general file size distributions (although the fluid approximation of the original stochastic system itself has not been rigorously established).
-Notably, \citet{VlaZhaZwa_14} recently derived the diffusion approximation for the proportionally fair policy under a class of phase-type file size distributions, and showed that the stationary distribution of the diffusion process is insensitive to the distributions in this class.
-However, an interchange-of-limits argument was not provided, i.e., the result in \cite{VlaZhaZwa_14} only holds over finite time intervals.
+A question that is of importance both in theory and in practice is whether the performance metrics of a policy are \emph{insensitive}, where insensitivity means no dependence on the forms of the file size distributions except for their means.
+Insensitivity is a highly desirable property since file size distributions in practice may not be exponential, and they may change over time with the evolution of application scenarios. {\citet{BonPro_03} showed that a necessary and sufficient condition for a bandwidth sharing policy to have an insensitive stationary distribution is the so-called balance property, which is generally not satisfied by the proportionally fair policy except for very special network structures. \citet{BonPro_03} further proposed an insensitive policy named balanced fairness policy that is maximally stable and Pareto-efficient.
+However, although the proportionally fair policy does not have the balance property in general, \citet{Mas_07} uncovered a deeper connection between proportional fairness and balanced fairness.
+Namely, \citet{Mas_07} noted that balanced fairness converges to proportional fairness when the number of flows are large if such a limit exists.
+Additionally, \citet{Mas_07} proposed a modified proportional fairness policy that has the same large-deviation rate function as the balanced fairness, and also converges to proportional fairness when the number of flows is large. \citet{Wal_11} further proved that, when the number of flows goes to infinity, the only possible limit of a maximum stable, insensitive policy is the proportionally fair policy. }